Twisted Lattice Gauge Theory: Membrane Operators, Three-loop Braiding and Topological Charge: Topological Charge

-is the same expression as $\theta_R^{-1}$ from Equation \ref{Equation_fusion_remnant_cocycle} for $a=c$ and $b=c^{-1}$, except that Equation \ref{Equation_2_cocycle_permutation} has the additional factor $[x,y]_{k, ba}$.
+is the same expression as $\theta_R^{-1}$ from Equation \ref{Equation_fusion_remnant_cocycle} in the main text, for $a=c$ and $b=c^{-1}$, except that Equation \ref{Equation_fusion_remnant_cocycle} has the additional factor $[x,y]_{k, ba}$.
 However in this case $ba=1_G$ so this additional factor is just the identity and the two expressions are the same.
-We showed that the expression in Equation \ref{Equation_2_cocycle_permutation} is equal to the identity so this is as well.
+We showed that the expression in Equation \ref{Equation_fusion_remnant_cocycle} is equal to the identity, so this expression is as well.
 Therefore we just have

 and so $ \gamma^{k,c}(x)=\frac{1}{[c^{-1},c]_{k,x}} \alpha^{c^{-1},k}(x)$ is indeed a $\beta_{k,c}$-projective representation.
 Furthermore, if $\alpha^{c^{-1},k}$ is irreducible then so is $\gamma^{k,c}$ because the matrices in the two representations only differ by phases (although these phases are different for each matrix) which do not affect the ability to bring the matrices to block diagonal form.
 By introducing $\gamma^{k,c}$ we can write the state as